Simulation-Software-Engineering/Lecture-Material/lecture-notes/virtualization-and-containers/overview.md

 | --- | --- |
 | 10 minutes | Slides |

-- Shortly recap what we have learned about container and virtual machines and what the differences are.
+- Shortly recap what we have learned about containers.
+    - Fenced-off, relies on capabilities of OS etc.
+- LXD/LXC and its container registry [Linux containers](https://linuxcontainers.org/)

 **Note**: Students not running Linux or without sufficient rights on their machine should be able to use a virtual machine to run Docker/Singularity on their machine if they could get that installed.
 ## Docker